 If you have been using your computer for quite some time, you may begin to notice random system errors.
-Application icons are not showing on your desktop, or maybe your computer just isn’t as fast as it should be.
+Application icons are not showing on your desktop, or your computer isn’t as fast as it should be.

-Even though Windows 10 tries its best to protect system files that are essential for your PC, some drivers, applications, or even Windows updates can cause an error on system files.
+Even though Windows 10 tries its best to protect system files that are essential for your PC, some drivers, applications, or Windows updates can cause an error on system files.

 Windows has a system repair tool called System File Checker (SFC).
-SFC’s primary purpose is to repair missing and corrupted system files.
+SFC’s primary purpose is to repair missing and corrupted windows system files.

-How to Use SFC Repair tool
+How to Use the SFC Repair tool

-Step 3: After the scan is finished a system message will appear.
+Step 3: After the scan is finished, a system message will appear.
 See the list below to guide you on what it means.

 - Windows Resource Protection did not find any integrity violations – This means your operating system doesn’t have any corrupted or missing files.

-- Windows Resource Protection could not perform the requested operation – The repair tool detected a problem during the scan and an offline scan is needed
+- Windows Resource Protection could not perform the requested operation – The repair tool detected a problem during the scan, and an offline scan is needed.

 How to view SFC scan detailed logs

-Step 2: Type the following on Command Prompt and press Enter
+Step 2: Type the following on Command Prompt and press Enter.

 Step 3: Go to your desktop and find a text file named sfclogs.txt.
-Open it
+Open it.

-Step 4: The file will contain the information about the scan and the files that couldn’t be repaired
+Step 4: The file will contain the information about the scan and the files that couldn’t be repaired.

 How to scan and repair Windows 10 System files (OFFLINE)

-Some system files are being used while Windows is running in this case you should run SFC offline to repair these files.
+Some system files are being used while Windows is running.
+In this case, you should run SFC offline to repair these files.

-To do these follow the steps below:
+To do this, follow the steps below:

-Step 2: Click on Update & Security
+Step 2: Click on Update & Security.

-Step 3: Click on Recovery and under advanced startup, select Restart now
+Step 3: Click on Recovery, and under advanced startup, select Restart now.

-Step 4: Wait for Windows to Restart, A page will appear and select Troubleshoot
+Step 4: Wait for Windows to Restart.
+A page will appear, and select Troubleshoot.

-Step 5: Select Advanced Options
+Step 5: Select Advanced Options.

-Step 6: Click on Command Prompt to boot Windows with Command Prompt function
+Step 6: Click on Command Prompt to boot Windows with Command Prompt function.

 Step 7: When running SFC offline, you need to tell the repair tool exactly where the installation files are.
-To do this type the following command below:
+To do this, type the following command below:

 wmic logicaldisk get deviceid, volumename, description

-For our computer Windows is installed on Drive C:
+For our computer, Windows is installed on Drive C:

-Step 8: Now that you know where windows is installed, Type the following command and press Enter
+Step 8: Now that you know where Windows is installed, Type the following command and press Enter.

 sfc /scannow /offbootdir=C: /offwindr=C:Windows